louadi/DIGGER/docs/README.md

 NEASE edge enrichment supports the following ontologies:

-Homo sapiens: PharmGKB, HumanCyc, Wikipathways, Reactome, and KEGG Mus musculus: KEGG, Reactome, MouseCyc.
+Homo sapiens:
+- PharmGKB
+- HumanCyc
+- Wikipathways
+- Reactome
+- KEGG

+Mus musculus
+- KEGG
+- Reactome
+- MouseCyc

 Type in the name of the ontology of interest and click the "Run enrichment" button.
 The resulting table will show the list of pathways, the list of genes that lost/impaired interactions with these pathways due to alternative splicing, and the significance assessment with p-value and adjusted p-value.
 NEASE score re-weights the pathways according to the hub bias.
 For more details, check the [NEASE publication] (https://doi.org/10.1186/s13059-021-02538-1).